yast/yast-installation/doc/control-file.md

     </texts>
 ```

-Section *software* also contains optional *default\_system\_scenario*
+The *software* section can also contain an optional *default\_system\_scenario*
-that defines id of the default scenario.
+that defines the id of the default scenario.

-There are some important texts that has to be defined for the dialog
+There are some important texts that have to be defined for the dialog
-layout
+layout:

--   *scenarios\_caption* - used as a dialog caption for the Scenarios
+-   *scenarios\_caption* - used as a dialog caption for the "scenarios"
     dialog.

 -   *scenarios\_text* - used as an informative text describing the